crystallabs/virtualtime/README.md

            - Crystime::Span: amount by which it should be shifted

 # Reminder capabilities were previously in, but now they are
-# waiting for a rewrite.
+# waiting for a rewrite and essentially aren't available.
 ```

 Here's an example of an item that's due every other day in March, but if it falls